Or Commission: Reception

 The commission's report was highly controversial on all sides, both gravely disappointing the families of the victims and angering those who blamed Arab citizens for the unrest of October 2000.

 Arab advocacy organizations such as Adalah, the Arab Association for Human Rights, and Mossawa argued that the report exonerated Jewish Israeli political figures who played a central role in mishandling the crisis around October 2000, and gave slap-on-the-wrist treatment to those who fired the shots, while severely censuring Arab political figures for incendiary speech.
 Some commentators believed this amounted to virtual circumvention of due process for Arab citizens.

 At the same time, the Or Commission's statements were perhaps the first public official acknowledgment of discrimination faced by the Arab citizenry of Israel; Adalah and Mossawa commended the Or Commission for this admission.
 One year after the release of the commission report, Theodore Or publicly attacked the government for failing to implement its recommendations.

-James Taranto of The Wall Street Journal wrote: Yet even acknowledging that Israeli democracy is flawed, its political system is still vastly superior to those of its adversaries.
-Israeli Arabs enjoy more political and civil liberties than citizens of just about any Arab country; and the only Arab lands that come anywhere close to being democracies are Lebanon, Iraq and the disputed Palestinian territories—the last two only because of American intervention.
-That the Israeli government criticizes its own treatment of Arabs is a testament to its democracy; can anyone imagine, say, the Saudi regime offering similar criticisms of its treatment of Shiites, non-Muslims or women?
-American democracy, too, is not without its flaws.
-During World War II, for instance, black Americans were still disfranchised, and innocent Japanese-Americans were rounded up and put in camps.
-It does not follow that America was no better than Nazi Germany.
+James Taranto of The Wall Street Journal commented "That the Israeli government criticizes its own treatment of Arabs is a testament to its democracy."